vincentriemer/io-808/tutorial/tutorial.md

 Now try adding triggers for all the other available drum sounds until you have a fully-composed 16 step pattern!

+#### Note: The Accent Instrument

+You'll notice that if you add triggers to the `Accent` instrument it doesn't add any drum sound.
+What this instrument does is allow you to sequence changes to overall volume of all other instruments.
+The triggers in this sequence correspond to an increase in volume which can add some swing/feel to your patterns.

+The `LEVEL` knob for the `Accent` instrument determines the difference in volume between inactive and active accent steps.
+The loudest volume will always stay the same but as you increase the Accent's `LEVEL` the inactive steps will increasingly get quieter.

 ### Second Part

+In Progress...

 ### Variations

+In Progress...

 ### Fill-Ins

+In Progress...

 ## Playing Patterns

 ### Selecting the Starting Pattern

+In Progress...

 ### Starting With an Intro

+In Progress...

 ### Scheduling Patterns

+In Progress...

 ### Adding Fill-Ins

+In Progress...

 ### Using Auto Fill-In

+In Progress...

 ## Clearing Patterns

+In Progress...

 ## Sharing Patterns

+In Progress...